Mohammadbinshahid/Team4_Capstone_Project/README.md

     * FL_DATE
       * **Description**: This is the flight date.
       * **Rationale**: Delays attributed to certain dates that could signify public holidays.
+    * ORIGIN
+      * **Description**: This is the flight's origin [IATA airport code](https://en.wikipedia.org/wiki/IATA_airport_code#:~:text=An%20IATA%20airport%20code%2C%20also,Air%20Transport%20Association%20(IATA).).
+      * **Rationale**: Flight delays can be attributed to the operational efficiency of the origin airport.
+    * DEST
+      * **Description**: This is the destination airport of the flight.
+      * **Rationale**: Flight delays can be attributed to the operational efficiency of the destination airport.
     * OP_UNIQUE_CARRIER
       * **Description**: This is the airline's identification code.
       * **Rationale**: Airline identifier which could indicate airline-wise flight delay pattern.
     * TAIL_NUM
       * **Description**: This is the aircrafts's identification code.
       * **Rationale**: This could potentially be associated with the age of the aircraft on there after the time required for maintenance prior to departure.
+    * CRS_DEP_TIME
+      * **Description**: This is the scheduled departure time of the flight.
+      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
+    * CRS_ELAPSED_TIME
+      * **Description**: This is the scheduled flight time.
+      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
+    * CRS_ARR_TIME
+      * **Description**: This is the scheduled arrival time of the flight.
+      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
+  * These are the remaining features:
     * OP_CARRIER_FL_NUM
       * **Description**: This is the flight number of the plane for a certain route.
       * **Rationale**: Flight numbers can be associated with the time of the day.
 This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
-    * ORIGIN
-      * **Description**: This is the flight's origin [IATA airport code](https://en.wikipedia.org/wiki/IATA_airport_code#:~:text=An%20IATA%20airport%20code%2C%20also,Air%20Transport%20Association%20(IATA).).
-      * **Rationale**: Flight delays can be attributed to the operational efficiency of the origin airport.
-    * DEST
-      * **Description**: This is the destination airport of the flight.
-      * **Rationale**: Flight delays can be attributed to the operational efficiency of the destination airport.
-    * CRS_DEP_TIME
-      * **Description**: This is the scheduled departure time of the flight.
-      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
     * DEP_TIME
       * **Description**: This is the actual departure time of the flight.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.